Master of Science in Architecture

 Eligibility

 All applicants to the Master of Science in Architecture program must 1) hold a professional Bachelor of Architecture (B.Arch.) degree, a professional Master of Architecture (M.Arch.
 I) degree, or an equivalent accredited professional degree in architecture from a foreign institution; and 2) have completed a minimum of one year of work experience after obtaining their first professional architectural degree.
-The program is structured to be completed during two full-time, consecutive semesters followed by a final thesis semester during the subsequent summer.
-The summer semester runs from June, after Memorial Day, through early September.
-Final thesis presentations and an exhibition of thesis work will take place during the second week of September at the end of the student’s year of study.
+The program is structured to be completed during two full-time, consecutive semesters followed by a final thesis semester during the subsequent fall.
+The exhibition of thesis work will be part of the End of Year Show that takes place at the end of that academic year.
 Graduate students must complete thirty required credits for the Master of Science in Architecture degree during full-time, contiguous resident study at The Cooper Union.

 The Master of Science in Architecture program offers a merit scholarship valued at approximately 30% of the base tuition.